January 26, 2015

 SAP operates an educational center for out-of-school children like Courage at Kaneshie.
 The center provides individualized education programs in reading, writing and math in hopes of reintegrating children into school.
 SAP representatives say they are hopeful the new education policy will bring the children they work with into the fold of mainstream education.

 There is little data available on the learning difficulties these children face, Ubels says.
-The census found that just 17 percent of street children could read; it did not address the causes of illiteracy.
+The census found that just 17 percent of them could read; it did not address the causes of illiteracy.

 Diana Tawiah, 12, also dropped out of school when the ridicule from her peers became overwhelming.